 Pitbull Lab Mix Coat Type and Colors

-Like their parents, the Pitbull Lab Mix has a short coat that is easy to brush.
-The fur is smooth and shiny, and not difficult to maintain.
+The Pitbull Lab Mix has a short fur coat that is easy to brush.

 Colors depend on whether you obtain a Black Lab and Pitbull Mix, a Chocolate Lab Pitbull Mix, or a Yellow Lab Pitbull Mix.
 You can expect the common coat colors to be a solid tan, black, white, yellow, or brown.
 However, the Pitbull Lab Mix can also come with various colors like the Pitbull; so a brindle is entirely possible!